enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 _Relational Databases_ store data in _tables_, which are similar to a spreadsheet in that they've got rows and columns.
 When you want data in one _table_ to reference data in another _table_, you create a _relation_ between them.
 A Relational Database Management System is therefore the program that actually does the creating, reading, updating, searching, filtering, and relating.
 It does this using a Structured Query Language called SQL.

-SQL has two main elements, the Query part, and the Definition part.
+SQL has three main elements:
+- the Definition part or DDL
+- the Modification part or DML
+- the Query part or DQL

 DDL stands for Data Definition Language, and that is how we define the data that the tables contain.
 The DDL commands are executed on the *Database Server*, and the database server creates space for it.

+DML stands for Data Modification Language, and that is how we insert new information in the database, or how we alter the already existing data.

 DQL stands for Data Query Language, and that is how we retrieve data from a database.
 With DQL, we write commands that query from the *Database Client* and return the requested information.
 One simple example of DQL is returning all rows and columns from a table, and it is done using this syntax:
 ```sql